K-Means: Getting the Optimal Number of Clusters

 Methods to Find the Best Value of K

-In this blog, we will discuss the most important parameter, i.e., the ways by which we can select an optimal number of clusters (K).
-There are two main methods to find the best value of K. We will discuss them individually.
+This blog will discuss the most important parameter, how to select an optimal number of clusters (K).
+Two main methods exist to find the best value of K. We will discuss them individually.

 Elbow Curve Method

-Recall that the basic idea behind partitioning methods, such as k-means clustering, is to define clusters such that the total intra-cluster variation [or total within-cluster sum of square (WSS)] is minimized.
-The total wss measures the compactness of the clustering, and we want it to be as small as possible.
-The elbow method runs k-means clustering (kmeans number of clusters) on the dataset for a range of values of k (say 1 to 10) In the elbow method, we plot mean distance and look for the elbow point where the rate of decrease shifts.
+Remember that partitioning methods, such as k-means clustering, aim to define clusters to minimise the total intra-cluster variation (or total within-cluster sum of squares, WSS).
+The total WSS measures the compactness of the clustering, and we want it to be as small as possible.
+The elbow method runs k-means clustering (kmeans number of clusters) on the dataset for a range of k (say 1 to 10) In the elbow method, we plot mean distance and look for the elbow point where the rate of decrease shifts.
 For each k, calculate the total within-cluster sum of squares (WSS).
 This elbow point can be used to determine K.

-• Perform K-means clustering with all these different values of K. For each of the K values, we calculate average distances to the centroid across all data points.
+• We perform K-means clustering with all these different values of K. For each of the K values, we calculate the average distances to the centroid across all data points.

-• Plot these points and find the point where the average distance from the centroid falls suddenly (“Elbow”).
+• Plot these points and find where the average distance from the centroid falls suddenly (“Elbow”).

 At first, clusters will give a lot of information (about variance), but at some point, the marginal gain will drop, giving an angle in the graph.
 The number of clusters is chosen at this point, hence the “elbow criterion”.
 This “elbow” can’t always be unambiguously identified.

-Inertia: Sum of squared distances of samples to their closest cluster center.
+Inertia: Sum of squared distances of samples to their closest cluster centre.

-we always do not have clear clustered data.
-This means that the elbow may not be clear and sharp.
+We always lack clear clustered data, which means that the elbow may not be clear and sharp.

 Python Code:

-Visually we can see that the optimal number of clusters should be around 3.
-But visualizing/visualization of the data alone cannot always give the right answer.
+The optimal number of clusters should be around 3.
+However, visualizing the data alone cannot always give the right answer.

 Sum_of_squared_distances = []